nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 * allows users to edit the existing recipes
 * allows users to view the entire list of recipes
 * allows users to view the ingredients required for a recipe
+* allows users to add and remove recipes from a tag
-* allows users to tag single or multiple recipes from the recipe list for filtering
+* allows users to random a recipe from all the recipes that users have

 ### WeeklyPlan Component